Procession of the Holy Blood

 If you want assistance, you will be contacted personally by a ‘buddy’.
 You can request the following forms of assistance: pick-up from a bus stop, drop-off in the neighbourhood or at the station, assistance when going to the toilet, individual assistance on the spot.

 Tickets for the accessible area can be booked online, by email or at the Tourist office 't Zand (Concert Hall).
 You can use these tickets on presentation of the European Disability Card (the blue parking card for people with disabilities) or a national reduction card for public transport ("blue card").

 You can't be there anyway?
-The procession will also be broadcast live on the City of Bruges Facebook page.
+The procession will also be broadcast via livestream on www.bloedprocessiebrugge.be.

 Every year on Our Lord's Assumption, the Procession of the H...

 today: 10:00 - 17:15The Basilica of the Holy Blood was elevated to the status of Basilica in 1923, due to the special veneration of the Holy Blood.